Tre Monti Campo Di Mezzo Sangiovese Superiore 2017 - Emilia Romagna

 Bottle size: 750ml

-Total bargain!
-Emilia Romagna doesn’t in general have the posh marketing or renown of Tuscan Sangiovese.
-We think that’s a good thing because you don’t pay the extra marketing tax for apparent perceived quality.
+As we explained last year, Emilia Romagna doesn’t in general have the posh marketing or renown of Tuscan Sangiovese, surprising because as a region it is also the home of luxury car companies like Ferrari, Lamborghini, Maserati, Pagani, De Tomaso and Ducati.
+The fact that it flies under the radar for wine is a good thing though as you don’t pay the extra marketing tax for apparent perceived quality.
 Actually entry-level Tuscan reds are a bit like entry level Bordeaux.
 Lots of smoke and mirrors.
 Ok, but nothing flash.

 This is a cracker!
-Definitely more full-bodied than a Tuscan Sangiovese with gentler acidity and quite dense fruit.
-Has the savouriness though as expected from this Italian variety with beautiful quite lush sweet dark cherry flavours infused with notes of wild dry herbs, some faint liquorice and scorched earth.
+Definitely more full-bodied than a Tuscan Sangiovese with gentler acidity and quite dense bold fruit.
+Has the savouriness and grippy tannin structure though as expected from this Italian variety with beautiful quite lush sweet dark cherry kirsch flavours infused with notes of wild dry herbs, some faint liquorice, a little bitter chocolate and scorched earth.
 There’s no oak influence either as this is fermented and matured in stainless steel and glass-lined cement meaning the lovely Romagna Sangiovese fruit steals the show, not wood.
 It’s also organic with minimal sulphur additions.

 Totally delicious!
 And awesome value…